 “Like DAI, these companies are employee-owned and mission-driven,” said Chris LeGrand, President of DAI Global Health.
 “Coming together under the DAI banner will expand DAI’s service offering in the global health arena and augment our strengths in women’s and gender issues across the DAI portfolio.
 We look forward to bringing the benefits of Britain’s extraordinary health expertise to communities and markets all around the world.”

-Rodion Kraus, Managing Director, HPI, said: “Duncan and the BCMS team played a significant role in helping us reach agreement with DAI.
+Rodion Kraus, Managing Director, HPI, commented: “The BCMS team played a significant role in helping us reach agreement with DAI.
 Quite frankly, without your wise, timely and focused inputs, I doubt we could have successfully completed the deal.”